 \subsection{Constellation-Coverage Model}

 We introduce the constellation-coverage model that relates the configuration of a constellation system with its coverage performance.
-In this model, the finite time horizon of period $T$ is discretized into a set of time steps with time step size $\Delta t$.
-Let $\mathcal{T} \coloneqq \{0,1,\dots,m-1\}$ (where $m\Delta t= T$) be the set of time step indices $t$ such that the set $\{t(\Delta t):t\in\mathcal{T}\}$ is the discrete-time finite horizon.
-Let $\mathcal{J}$ be the set of orbital slot indices; each orbital slot $j$ possesses a set of unique orbital elements $\textbf{\oe}_j=(a_j,e_j,inc_j,\omega_j,\Omega_j,M_j)$.
+In this model, the finite time horizon of period $T$ is discretized into a set of time steps with a step size $\Delta t$.
+Let $\mathcal{T} \coloneqq \{0,1,\dots,m-1\}$, where $m\Delta t= T$, be the set of time step indices $t$ such that the set $\{t(\Delta t):t\in\mathcal{T}\}$ is the discrete-time finite horizon.
+The set of orbital slot indices is denoted by $\mathcal{J}$.
+Each orbital slot $j\in\mathcal{J}$ is defined by a unique set of orbital elements $\textbf{\oe}_j=(a_j,e_j,inc_j,\omega_j,\Omega_j,M_j)$.
 Here, $a$, $e$, $inc$, $\omega$, $\Omega$, and $M$ each represents the semi-major axis, eccentricity, inclination, argument of periapsis, right ascension of ascending node (RAAN), and mean anomaly of an orbit, respectively.
-We let $\mathcal{P}$ be the set of target point indices $p$.
+For circular orbits, we use the argument of latitude $u$.
+We also let $\mathcal{P}$ be the set of target point indices $p$.